Lataif-e-Sitta: Naqshbandi (Punjab)

-Indirect experiences of the laṭāʾif
+Indirect experiences of the Laṭāʾif

-Beyond direct and explicit experiences of the laṭāʾif, Sufi traditions can differ in their understanding of how the laṭāʾif affect human experience indirectly and implicitly.
+Beyond direct and explicit experiences of the Laṭāʾif, Sufi traditions can differ in their understanding of how the Laṭāʾif affect human experience indirectly and implicitly.

 Kubrawi

-In traditions similar to the Kubrawi, for example, the laṭāʾif are only activated after the Nafs has been refined by other means.
+In traditions similar to the Kubrawi, for example, the Laṭāʾif are only activated after the Nafs has been refined by other means.

-As a result, the experiences of the laṭāʾif are viewed as higher spiritual capacities and virtues that are unrelated to the conventional experiences and capacities of the lower egoic Self (Nafs).
+As a result, the experiences of the Laṭāʾif are viewed as higher spiritual capacities and virtues that are unrelated to the conventional experiences and capacities of the lower egoic Self (Nafs).

 Naqshbandi

-In traditions similar to the Naqshbandi, however, the process of activating the laṭāʾif is understood to itself contribute to the refinement of the Nafs.
+In traditions similar to the Naqshbandi, however, the process of activating the Laṭāʾif is understood to itself contribute to the refinement of the Nafs.
 This refinement is experienced both as a reduction in specific vices and an increase in corresponding virtues.

-Such changes in the egoic Self can therefore be understood as indirect, secondary effects of the (partially or wholly) activated laṭāʾif.
+Such changes in the egoic Self can therefore be understood as indirect, secondary effects of the (partially or wholly) activated Laṭāʾif.

-The activation of the Ruḥ laṭīfa, for example, is often connected with overcoming personal weakness and anger and replacing it with healthy strength and assertiveness.
+The activation of the Ruḥ Laṭīfa, for example, is often connected with overcoming personal weakness and anger and replacing it with healthy strength and assertiveness.

 Naqshbandi (Punjab)

-Finally, traditions similar to the Naqshbandi (Punjab) understand the laṭāʾif to be spiritual organs/capacities that also underlie ordinary forms of human perception and functioning.
+Finally, traditions similar to the Naqshbandi (Punjab) understand the Laṭāʾif to be spiritual organs/capacities that also underlie ordinary forms of human psycho-physiological functioning.

 As such, they are thought to be activated and operating implicitly at all times and appear indirectly through the corresponding experiences that they pattern on the conventional mental/emotional/somatic level of the egoic Self.

-Naqshbandi influenced spiritual teacher Hameed Ali (A. H. Almaas) (1944–) understands some of these laṭāʾif and psycho-physiological correspondences as follows:
+Hameed Ali understands some of these Laṭāʾif and psycho-physiological correspondences as follows: